jfowkes/pycutest/docs/index.rst

 **Author:** `Jaroslav Fowkes <jaroslav.fowkes@maths.ox.ac.uk@maths.ox.ac.uk>`_ and `Lindon Roberts <lindon.roberts@maths.ox.ac.uk>`_

-PyCUTEst is a Python interface to `CUTEst <https://github.com/ralna/CUTEst>`_, a Fortran package for testing optimization software (N. I. M. Gould, D. Orban and P. L. Toint, Comput.
-Optim.
-Appl.
-60:3 (2015), `link <https://doi.org/10.1007/s10589-014-9687-3>`_).
-It is based on the interface originally developed for CUTEr by `Arpad Buermen <http://fides.fe.uni-lj.si/~arpadb/software-pycuter.html>`_.
+PyCUTEst is a Python interface to `CUTEst <https://github.com/ralna/CUTEst>`_, a Fortran package for testing optimization software [1]_.
+It is based on the interface originally developed for CUTEr by `Prof. Arpad Buermen <http://www.fe.uni-lj.si/en/the_faculty/staff/alphabetically/55/>`_ [2]_.
 Currently it supports Mac and  Linux only.

 In essence, this package gives convenient access to a large collection of nonlinear optimization test problems.